Walmart Case Study (Business Model):

 To achieve this goal, Walmart is launching Project Gigaton – an opportunity for suppliers to join Walmart in reducing greenhouse gas (GHG) emissions in the global value chain.

-Deepti Chauhan is one of thousands of farmers across the world overcoming the challenges of a traditional market.
+Deepti Chauhan is one of the thousands of farmers across the world overcoming the challenges of a traditional market.

 With resources that educate and empower her business, she can take care of her family in a better way.